woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 #.
 Ensure the old (2.x) version of the OpenGeo Suite is running.

 #.
 Make sure that your PostgreSQL ``bin`` directory is on your path.
 By default, this is :file:`/opt/opengeo/pgsql/8.4/bin`, though your installation may vary.
-To test that this is set up correctly, open a Command Prompt and type ``psql --version``.
+To test that this is set up correctly, open a Command Prompt and type ``pg_dump --version``.
 If you receive an error, type the following to temporarily add the above directory to your path:

    .. code-block:: console